ScratchAddons/website-v2/content/docs/getting-started/installing.md

 ##### Desktop

 1. Download and extract the Android SDK Platform Tools ([Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), [MacOS](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip), [Linux](https://dl.google.com/android/repository/platform-tools-latest-linux.zip)).
-1. Add the folder to the PATH environment variable so it can be used anywhere.
+1. Add the folder to the PATH environment variable.
-1. Install web-ext with npm: `npm install --global web-ext`.
+1. Install web-ext with NPM by running `npm install --global web-ext`.

 ##### Android

 1. In the Android settings app, open the about page and tap the build number 7 times.
 1. Navigate to the "Developer options" page and enable "USB debugging".
-1. Install the standard Firefox browser (not beta nor nightly channels) from the Play Store.
+1. Install the standard Firefox app from the [Google Play store](https://play.google.com/store/apps/details?id=org.mozilla.firefox).
 1. Open the Firefox app and enable "Remote debugging via USB" in its settings.

 #### Loading the extension